azulverdosa/squeaky_bones/README.md

 ## Contributions

 Any and all contributions are welcome!
+Have a look around, add some data, make a suggestion, offer a UI design, I'm open to all ideas!

 If you are new to the dev world and would like to know where to start, head to the [CONTRIBUTIONS.md](https://github.com/azulverdosa/pet_database/blob/main/CONTRIBUTING.md) file for some direction!

 ## Project Status